Departamento-de-Engenharia-Informatica/devops-23-24-JPE-1231831/CA2/Part2/README.md

 **Pros**

 <p><p>
-* Flexibility and Customization: Gradle offers a highly flexible and customizable build system, allowing for complex project setups and custom workflows.
+* Flexibility and Customization: Gradle offers a highly flexible and customizable build system, allowing for complex project setups and custom workflows. <p><p>
-* Groovy DSL: Gradle's build scripts are written in Groovy, which provides a concise and expressive syntax.
+* Groovy DSL: Gradle's build scripts are written in Groovy, which provides a concise and expressive syntax. <p><p>
-* Incremental Builds: Gradle's advanced incremental build capabilities can significantly reduce build times, especially for iterative development.
+* Incremental Builds: Gradle's advanced incremental build capabilities can significantly reduce build times, especially for iterative development.<p><p>
-* Performance: Gradle is known for its fast build times, particularly for large projects.
+* Performance: Gradle is known for its fast build times, particularly for large projects.<p><p>
-* Modern Build System: Gradle is designed with modern development practices in mind, making it suitable for a wide range of project types, including Android and Kotlin.
+* Modern Build System: Gradle is designed with modern development practices in mind, making it suitable for a wide range of project types, including Android and Kotlin.<p><p>

 <p><p>

 **Cons**

 <p><p>
-* Learning Curve: Gradle has a steeper learning curve compared to Maven, particularly for developers unfamiliar with Groovy.
+* Learning Curve: Gradle has a steeper learning curve compared to Maven, particularly for developers unfamiliar with Groovy.<p><p>
-* Complexity: Gradle's flexibility can sometimes lead to complex build scripts, which may be challenging to maintain.
+* Complexity: Gradle's flexibility can sometimes lead to complex build scripts, which may be challenging to maintain.<p><p>
-* Less Widespread Adoption: Although Gradle is gaining popularity, it's still not as widely adopted as Maven in the Java ecosystem.
+* Less Widespread Adoption: Although Gradle is gaining popularity, it's still not as widely adopted as Maven in the Java ecosystem.<p><p>
-* Plugin Compatibility: While Gradle has a rich plugin ecosystem, compatibility issues with certain plugins may arise due to its evolving nature.
+* Plugin Compatibility: While Gradle has a rich plugin ecosystem, compatibility issues with certain plugins may arise due to its evolving nature.<p><p>
-* Dynamic Dependency Resolution: Gradle's dynamic dependency resolution can sometimes lead to unexpected behavior if not managed properly.
+* Dynamic Dependency Resolution: Gradle's dynamic dependency resolution can sometimes lead to unexpected behavior if not managed properly.<p><p>

 <p><p><p><p>
 	In summary, Maven offers simplicity and stability, making it a suitable choice for straightforward projects with standard requirements.
 On the other hand, Gradle provides flexibility, performance, and modern features, making it ideal for complex projects and teams looking for more advanced build capabilities.